Science project module: health sciences

 Qualification dates

-In Science project module: health sciences (SXH390), you’ll undertake an independent data-based investigation to research an area of health sciences.
+In this module, you’ll undertake an independent data-based investigation to research an area of health sciences.
 You’ll develop a research question, design your investigation, collect data (from a provided dataset, an online database, or published research), analyse it and produce a scientific report.
 Possible research areas include infectious disease, human biology, mental ill-health, and genetics.
-This project module is a chance for you to plan and execute a piece of research for yourself and showcase the skills and knowledge you have gained throughout your study.
+This project module is a chance for you to plan and execute a piece of research and showcase the skills and knowledge you’ve gained through study.

 What you will study